 Yesterday, my daughter asked if she could give one of her ponies a hair cut.
 We had given a trim to one of her My Little Pony pets before, so I agreed.
 I reminded her that the pony's hair couldn't grow back, and gave her a small pair of scissors, and a piece of cardstick … Continue reading Pretty Ponies?
 A Mother’s “Short Tale”

 So many hearts find Mother's Day to be a time of sadness and despair, instead of gladness and delight.
 Many have lost their mothers due to cancer or old age.
 Some have been abandoned or abused by their mothers, and are no longer a part of each other's lives.
-Some have never known their mothers. … Continue reading 15 Ways to Receive a Mother’s Day Blessing, even if You don’t have a Mom, or are Hoping to be One…
+Some have never known their mothers. … Continue reading 15 Ways to have a Blessed Mother’s Day Even if Family is Not There

 Last night, while praying with my family, and discussing the Proverbs, my seven-year old daughter reminded me that she wanted to read the Proverbs too!
 Convicted, I realized this was the second night in a row that she had mentioned it to me, and that I had not included her when I had invited my … Continue reading The Heart of a Child Seeks Wisdom